 - What are Lumen, Lux, PAR, and PPFD, and how do they affect plant growth?

-- Why are LED lights better for growing?
+- Why are LED grow lights better for plant cultivation?

 - LED grow lights Vs HPS/MH grow lights